 Protests shall be allowed only for failure of the tournament committee, officials, judges, calculators to comply with these rules and only if this non-compliance with rules has an adverse effect on a skier.
-No protest shall ever be permitted on a judgment decision by the Judges.
+No protest shall ever be permitted on a judgment decision by the Judges except as noted in Rules 14.11 and 15.12.